ansible-collections/community.mongodb/roles/mongodb_mongos/README.md

 * `config_servers`: "config1:27019, config2:27019, config3:27019"
 * `openssl_keyfile_content`: The kexfile content that MongoDB uses to authenticate within a replicaset.
 Generate with cmd: openssl rand -base64 756.
 * `mongos_config_template`: If defined allows to override path to mongod config template with custom configuration.
 Default "mongos.conf.j2"
+* `skip_restart`: If set to `true` will skip restarting mongos service when config file or the keyfile content changes.
+Default `false`.

 Dependencies
 ------------